Current Students

 Credit/No Credit Option

 CUNY BA students may take up to 12 credits on a Credit/No Credit (Pass/Fail) basis.
 This applies only to courses for which the college offers this option.
-Courses for the AOC may not be taken on a Credit/No Credit basis.[6]
+Courses for the AoC may not be taken on a Credit/No Credit basis.
+In Spring 2020 and Fall 2020, CUNY implemented a University-wide CR/NC policy during the COVID-19 pandemic.
+See Appendix B for more information.

 Grade Changes

 Students are responsible for notifying their CUNY BA academic advisor when grade changes are made at the campus level.
-College registrars do not transmit this information to CUNY BA.
-No grade changes will be made after CUNY BA grants a degree.
+College Registrars do not transmit this information to CUNY BA.
+No grade changes can be made on CUNY BA transcripts after CUNY BA grants a degree

 CUNY BA students enrolled in the Macaulay Honors College fulfill the Macaulay degree requirements in addition to the CUNY BA degree requirements.
 They graduate with a jointly conferred CUNY BA-Macaulay degree.